Marriage Green Card Timeline: Process, Steps & Delays in 2024

 US Citizen Marrying Someone Living ABROAD

-• Step 1: Filling Form I-130 - This form establishes the relationship between the sponsoring spouse and the eligible partner living in another country; This should be filled out by a U.S. citizen, and the processing time will range from a few months to several years.
+This form establishes the relationship between the sponsoring spouse and the eligible partner living in another country; This form should be filled out by a U.S. citizen, and the processing time will range from a few months to several years.
 The Form I-130 will include two supporting documents: the petition for an alien relative and an additional information form for the spouse beneficiary.

-• Step 4: Immigrant visa application - After completing your DS-260 form online (and printing it), you will be required to attend a visa interview at the US consulate/Embassy.
+After completing your DS-260 form online (and printing it), you will be required to attend a visa interview at the U.S. consulate/Embassy.

-• Step 6: Pre-Interview Requirements - After 1-3 months, the USCIS will mail an interview appointment letter containing all the details regarding your appointment, the date, time, and the location of the interview.
+After 1-3 months, the USCIS will mail an interview appointment letter containing all the details regarding your appointment, including the date, time, and location of the interview.

-• Step 7: Green Card Interview - The sponsoring spouse doesn't have to go to the interview.
-However, if the consulate office approves your immigrant visa application, you will be given an immigrant visa which permits you to enter the U.S. within 6 months.
+The sponsoring spouse doesn't have to go to the interview.
+However, if the consulate office approves your immigrant visa application, you will be granted an immigrant visa that permits you to enter the U.S. within six months.

 US Green Card Holder Marrying Someone Living ABROAD

-• Step 1: Sponsorship - The first step is to submit Form I-130, often known as the "Petition for Alien Relative," to the US Department of Homeland Security's USCIS.
+The first step is to submit Form I-130, often known as the "Petition for Alien Relative," to the US Department of Homeland Security's USCIS.
 This form's primary objective is to show the presence of a legal marriage.
-The "sponsor" or "petitioner" is the partner who files this I-130 form; This is the partner of the American citizen with a green card.
+The "sponsor" or "petitioner" is the partner who files this I-130 form; This is the partner of the U.S. green card holder.
 The "applicant" or "beneficiary" is the partner applying for a green card.

-• Step 2: Waiting Period - The NVC permanent residency application bundle cannot be presented to a spouse of a US green card holder (permanent resident) until the State Department certifies that a green card is available based on annual caps.
+The NVC permanent residency application bundle cannot be presented to a spouse of a US green card holder (permanent resident) until the State Department certifies that a green card is available based on annual caps.
 The ability to file an NVC package will depend on the dates listed in the State Department's monthly visa bulletin.
-The typical wait period is between one and two months after the I-130 is authorized.
-However, this might change within a few months of the spouse's place of origin.
+The typical wait period is between one and two months after the I-130 is approved.
+However, this can vary depending on the spouse's country of origin.

-• Step 3: Green Card Application - The NVC considers the green card application package after the State Department confirms that a green card is available and eventually evaluates if the spouse is prepared for interviewing at a foreign US embassy or consulate.
+The NVC considers the green card application package after the State Department confirms that a green card is available and eventually evaluates if the spouse is prepared for an interview at a foreign U.S. embassy or consulate.

 Marriage Visa Timeline FAQs